codebuddies/cb-v2/README.md

 - P1: An “about” page (or section of the home page?) explaining what the community is about, and some of the top contributors here -- i.e. people who’ve made pull requests, are volunteer moderators on the Slack, have lots of /prowd points, etc.

-## How to contribute as a collaborator on this codebase
+## How to contribute as a collaborator on this codebase:

 1. Install Meteor.
 2. Fork this repo.
 3. `git checkout [branchname]` to work on one of the branches.
 You can type `git branch` to see the list of available branches.
 For example, to check out the `active-users` branch, type `git checkout active-users` in your command line.
+If you need to create a new branch to work on a feature, type `git checkout -b [name_of_your_new_branch]` and `git push origin [name_of_your_new_branch]`.
-4. Type `meteor` to run this app in your localhost.
+4. Type `meteor` to run this app.
+Your terminal will tell you to open up a new browser window and go to http://localhost:3000.
 5. Read [the Telescope documentation](http://telescope.readme.io) to understand how to edit the code on this app.

 In general, you should NOT touch any of the code inside the `packages` folder.
 All edits should be made to the `packages/codebuddies` package.